 Tennessee Prenuptial Agreement

 Tennessee prenuptial agreements are governed by Tennessee Code § 36-3-501.
 Courts apply split review — property provisions are assessed at signing only, but alimony provisions can be revisited at divorce if changed circumstances would leave a spouse unable to meet reasonable needs.
 Financial disclosure cannot be waived.
-The alimony floor is public assistance eligibility ("public ward"), but changed-circumstances review means courts can and do require more.
+The alimony floor is public assistance eligibility ("public charge"), but changed-circumstances review means courts can and do require more.

 Tennessee Prenup Laws: Key Statutes Explained